 - reduce the risk of misusing the data

-- Socioeconomic inequalities in avoidable mortality presents statistics on the number of avoidable deaths and the age-standardised mortality rates by England and Wales’ respective Indices of Multiple Deprivation (IMDs) deciles, sex and cause as well as absolute (Slope Index of Inequality (SII)) measures of inequality.
+- Socioeconomic inequalities in avoidable mortality presents statistics on the number of avoidable deaths and the age-standardised mortality rates by England and Wales’ Indices of Multiple Deprivation deciles and quintiles respectively, sex and cause as well as absolute measures of inequality (Slope Index of Inequality).

 - The deaths included in the avoidable mortality definition are defined using the International Classification of Diseases, 10th revision (ICD-10).